 And yes I will get better pics of the girls and boys as help can be rounded up.
 Husbands are good for names but they are not camera friendly.

-Thank you for visiting our webpage and I hope that a Cordle Farm Lamancha catches your heart like they have mine.
+Thank you for visiting our webpage and I hope that a Cordle Farm Lamancha or Saanen catches your heart like they have mine.